-Were it only one critical input seeing greater costs, relatively strong commodity prices may cancel that financial burden out,but fertilizer, gasoline, diesel and labor costs all rising at once pose a serious threat to a producer's ability to stay in business.
+For example, fertilizer, one of the other agricultural inputs to recently experience skyrocketing costs following relatively strong commodity prices may cancel that financial burden out, but fertilizer, gasoline, diesel and labor costs all rising at once pose a serious threat to a producer's ability to stay in business.

 The final stage of the combustion cycle in a diesel engine is known as the exhaust stroke, when the piston moves back up and ejects the exhaust generated by the combustion, clearing the way for the process to continue.
 Along that line, there's good reason to believe some of the factors putting upward pressure on fuel prices will recede.
 Market forces naturally seek an equilibrium.
 But many of the policies and incentives for green energy are likely here to stay.

-As this transition continues, it is critical that legislators, regulators, trade associations like National Sorghum Producers and Texas Grain Sorghum Association, and all our allies across the agriculture industry work to ensure farmers and ranchers are not casualties of the next combustion as well.
+As this transition continues, it is critical that legislators, regulators, trade associations like National Sorghum Producers and Texas Grain Sorghum Association, and all our allies across the agriculture industry work to ensure farmers and ranchers are not casualties of the next combustion as well.₽